- what is a reflowable ebook?

 It is important to appreciate that ebooks are very different to printed books.
 Please see

-what is an ebook for full details.
+what is a reflowable ebook? for full details.
 When designing

 your ebook we may need adapt the styles to ensure things work properly as reflowable content on the widest range of devices.